 Why Mohsen Shahini (PhD '11) surrounds himself with people who challenge him.By Staff Office of Advancement

 Take a moment to imagine the people you surround yourself with on a daily basis.
 Think about what lifestyle they live, and what their values are.
 You might find a sense of comfort and safety in the knowledge that you share similar traditions, political views or interests with these people.

-Mohsen Shahini (PhD '11), co-founder of the education software company Top Hat, finds that surrounding ourselves with people who are just like us stifles creativity, discovery and growth — in business and in life.
+Mohsen Shahini (PhD '11), co-founder of the education software company Top Hat and Kritik, finds that surrounding ourselves with people who are just like us stifles creativity, discovery and growth — in business and in life.
 In an interview with Waterloo, Mohsen shares the advice that challenges human nature, yet propels us into brighter, richer, more interesting territories.

 As an immigrant from Iran, Mohsen knows how challenging it can be to adapt to life in a new country.
 “When language is a barrier, and culture is a barrier, it's more comfortable to spend your gathering time with the same community, and the same culture.”
 Mohsen admits that many of his friends at Waterloo shared some inspiring ideas with him — but they failed to share them beyond their community, with people who could have brought different perspectives and solutions to the table.
 These ideas, while promising, were not tested or challenged among a diverse group, and therefore did not reach their full potential.
 So, his advice to those living abroad — or even those in their home country — is this: if you want to expand your knowledge, and opportunities in life and business, then expand your network beyond your own background and beliefs.